google/fleetspeak/DESIGN.md

 The
 [stdinservice.Factory](https://godoc.org/github.com/google/fleetspeak/fleetspeak/src/client/stdinservice#Factory)
-handles the use case in which you want to run a binary on the client machine without any particular integraiton work.
+handles the use case in which you want to run a binary on the client machine without any particular integration work.
 The service configuration determines what binary to run.
 The service then waits for a message containing the parameters and stdin bytes to pass to the binary.
 The binary is then run and the resulting output returned is one or more messages to the server.
 The